-International Business Week at the IBA
+International Business Week (BIP) at the IBA

 International economic perspectives on choices of SDG strategies